 The composition faculty of Michigan State University has described Michael Goodman’s music as dramatic, humorous, and energetic.
 Goodman composes for the people by combining classical music with jazz and rock music.
 Goodman’s influences range from György Ligeti, Jaco Pastorius, to Frank Zappa.
-With a diverse combination of styles, Goodman composes with the objective of creating a “bridge” between music of artistic value and audiences of all ages based on relativity.
+With a diverse combination of styles, Goodman composes with the objective of creating a “bridge” between the music of artistic value and audiences of all ages based on relativity.